Five festivals, one city.

 If you liked it, pin it!

-I attended some festival events in partnership with Edinburgh Festivals, Visit Britain and Visit Scotland.
+Over the years I have attended some festival events in partnership with Edinburgh Festivals, Visit Britain and Visit Scotland.
 As always, all opinions are my own, and it’s not hard to see why when you read any of my other Scotland posts!
-This post also contains affiliate links that help me out at no cost to you.